theNumberWorks/numberworks_website/discrete_semantic_system.md

 ## An alternative solution

 Because of these problems, we started to think about alternative representations that could explain known symbolic numerical phenomena and representations that are precise in nature.
 Quite intuitively, one can imagine that numbers are abstract units of thought, and they might be stored similarly to words or concepts.
 A representation, we term the **Discrete Semantic System (DSS)**, similar to a conceptual network or to the mental lexicon, can account for symbolic numerical effects.
-(Note that the DSS is an alternative only for the symbolic number processing but not for the non-symbolic processing.
+(Note that the DSS is an alternative only for the symbolic number processing, but not for the non-symbolic processing.
 We still propose that non-symbolic numbers are processed by the ANS.)
 For example, the distance effect might rely on the gradual semantic relations of the number units in the network.
 Or the size effect (smaller numbers are easier to process in a comparison task) can be the result of the frequency of numbers: because lower numbers are more frequent, they can be processed more easily.
 Interference of some properties (e.g., space and numbers) can be the result of interference of concepts (e.g., between large-small and left-right nodes), as seen in many other conceptual interferences.
 This alternative explanation seemed to be surprisingly efficient at explaining all of the known symbolic numerical effects that are attributed to the classic ANS model.

 ## Contrasting the two models